washingtonpost/django-mongolier/README.md

 v 0.4.0 will hopefully be the final pre-production version.
 I expect to move to 1.0 soon.

-* move db.py to pymongo's MongoClient API
+* make modules to respect pymongo's MongoClient API and db.py connection
 * improved views, with more facets and mixins
 * improved management commands
 * full test suite